, because of its hormone, enzyme, and ammonia composition

 If the carpet is already soiled, clean it with vinegar or an enzymatic cleaner, then allow the carpet to be allowed to dry.
 Spray any repellent generously and keep reapplying so that the smell puts him off and he stays away from the carpet for good.

-White vinegar: A mixture of vinegar and water is also a quick solution because vinegar not only cleans but removes urine odor effectively.
+A mixture of vinegar and water is also a quick solution because vinegar not only cleans but removes urine odor effectively.
 Canines are allergic to acetic acid smell and will avoid areas that are sprayed with this solution.
-The solution should be half water and half vinegar and sprayed so that it covers the entire area, particularly in those patches where he loves urinating.
+The solution should be half water and half vinegar.
+Spray the solution so that it covers the entire area, particularly in those patches where he loves urinating.

 Mix freshly squeezed or commercial lemon juice with water and spray or sprinkle it all over the carpet.
 You will find the smell pleasant but your dog won’t.
 The natural citric acid will keep him at bay and remove stains and odor from the carpet.